JYCabello/codurance-blog-posts/fp-primitive-obsession/article.md

 I was looking for a Kata to do as my onboarding in Codurance, since the whole katas and TDD it's been a core part of most of my career (I did got hooked on the Craftmanship concept many years ago, thanks to Sandro's book) and Chris suggested doing [primitive obsession](https://williamdurand.fr/2013/06/03/object-calisthenics/) with object calisthenics.

-Now, I can, sometimes (more than some) be what in Spain is called a "bocachancla" which would translate as a "big mouth" and I went on to state that I do FP and calisthenics is something that just happens automagically when you are doing so and he suggested to do so and write an article explaining why is that so.
+Now, I can, sometimes (more than some) be what in Spain is called a "bocachancla" which would translate as a "big mouth" and I went on to state that I do functional programing and calisthenics is something that just happens automagically when you are doing so and he suggested to do so and write an article explaining why is that so.
 To make things more interesting, I would take a functional first language, F# is my weapon of choice.

 I did the exercise, here is the article with a free spoiler: No, I did not end with a "calisthenistic" piece of code.